SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/configuration.md

 ## 4. Configuration for Cloning the repositories

 If you have specified the `Clone Repositories` Stage you can make use of a dedicated configuration file containing the repositories to be pulled and the branches to be switched on.
 The `repositories` flag makes use of such a configuration file and helps executing a Pull, Clone and Checkout of the Branches of the Repositores.
-Create the file `repositories.yml` with the following structure containing your repositories including the branches for this Stage.
+Create the file `repositories.yml` with the following structure containing your repositories including the branches for this stage.

 ```yml
 repositories: